Why bother with a resume? Well, despite what you might have heard, or tried to convince yourself the resume is still a mandatory document.

 Take resume responsibility seriously.
 But you can’t put all the responsibility for landing your dream job solely on your resume.
 It’s up to you to get it out there, connect, follow up and follow through.
 No excuses.
 You need to be responsible for making sure that your resume lands in the right hands and gets the attention that it deserves.
 In other words, you want to be asked for your resume, rather than having to respond to an online job posting.

 “Old School” networking?
 Yuck!
 No thank you.
-As part of the Career Transition Program, we design authentic and small-step ways to get in front of key decision makers without the fear and awkwardness of old fashioned networking.
-Instead we focus on what can be done to position you to attract opportunities.
+As a leader, manager, coach and career professional, I understand importance of prioritizing authentic approaches to connecting with key decision makers without the fear and awkwardness of old fashioned networking.
+Instead, focus on what can be done to position you to attract opportunities.
 Sure, there will be ups and downs, offers and rejections, but we work through it together.

 Don’t sit on the couch and blame your resume!
 If you want more, you can definitely have more, but it’s up to YOU – not a piece of paper.